-The assessment criteria for the1st internal exam are identical to the learning objectives for the compulsory programme elements mentioned above.
+The assessment criteria for the exam are identical to the learning objectives for the compulsory programme elements mentioned above.
 The learning objectives are specified in the joint curriculum.

-The mark for the 1st internal exam is given as one overall mark for the oral presentation of the decision proposal and the case study which was drawn.
+One overall mark is awarded for the oral presentation of the decision proposal and the case study.